Differentially Private Set Union: Experiments

 \subsubsection{The effect of $\eps$}

 We use $\eps = 3$ for the experiments in Table \ref{tab:main_results}.
 At this value of $\eps$ our policy algorithms perform much better than previous count and weighted algorithms.
 To check whether this result holds with smaller $\eps$, we also run these algorithms on various values of $\eps$.
-Figure \ref{fig:eps_fig1} shows that for $\eps \geq 1$ our policy algorithms always perform better.
+Figure \ref{fig:eps_fig1} shows that for $\eps \geq 1$ our policy algorithms always perform better for unigrams.
+For bigrams and trigrams, Gaussian noise algorithms perform best at various epsilons.
+Figure \ref{fig:bigram_eps} and Figure \ref{fig:trigram_eps} show that our \textsc{Policy Gaussian $\ell_1$} and \textsc{Policy Gaussian $\ell_2$} outperform \textsc{Count Gaussian} and \textsc{Weighted Gaussian} for $\eps \geq 2$.